GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.72.08

+Added option `countsonly` to `gam <UserTypeEntity> print|show notes` that displays the number of notes a user owns and the number of notes of user can edit.

 ### 6.72.07

 Updated commands that send emails to not downshift `'First Last<firstlast@domain.com>'` to `'first last<firstlast@domain.com>'`.